Veganism Statistics 2026 You Need To Know

 Vegan and Plant-Based Diets Decrease the Risk of Developing Type 2 Diabetes by 23%.
 (Harvard)

-Vegan and plant-based foods improve insulin sensitivity and blood pressure as well as alleviate systemic inflammation.
-Both can contribute to having a risk for diabetes.
+Vegan and plant-based foods improve insulin sensitivity and blood pressure, as well as alleviate systemic inflammation.
+Both can contribute to having a risk of diabetes.

 Meat and cholesterol go hand in hand, which can lead to high blood pressure.
 This statistic shows that almost two out of ten people who eat meat could develop hypertension.
 Vegan diets reduce that.